sourcelight/springboot-kafka/README.md

   * use of a Kafka @KafkaHandler for each type of object
   * Note with the "isDefault" attribute to true you can manage everything and tune later

+Important Note: If ack=all & min.insync.replicas = Number of partitions
+In case one broker is down => The producer get stuck waiting for the "min.insync.replicas" never reached
+Conclusion => better having "min.insync.replicas" < num.brokers
+"acks" is a client producer configuration
+"min.insync.replicas" is a config on the broker

 ### TESTING: